Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-\item {\it Parameter estimation}: To determine a subset of identifiable parameters ($\hat{\theta}$), we use subset selection analyzing the Fisher Information Matrix as suggested in \cite{Marino2008,Olsen2019,Olufsen2013,Pope2009}.
-A limitation of this method is that it is local in nature, since the model is evaluated at specific parameter values.
-Each of the reduced models in $\mathscr{M}$ are fitted to data estimating the identifiable influential parameters by minimizing the least squares error between the model predictions and data (the QoI).
+\item {\it Parameter estimation}: To determine an identifiable parameter subset ($\hat{\theta}$), we use subset selection \cite{Marino2008,Olsen2019,Olufsen2013,Pope2009}, which is local in nature, since the model is evaluated at specific parameter values.
+Each reduced model is fitted to data, estimating $\hat{\theta}$ by minimizing the least squares error.

-\item {\it Model selection}: To ensure that the reduced models produce outputs within physiologically acceptable ranges, we perform model selection both quantitatively and qualitatively.
-Quantitatively, we select the reduced model that best fits the data (heart rate) by calculating relative AICc and BIC values.
-Qualitatively, we assume the original model is the true signal and compare the outputs (parasympathetic and sympathetic activity) from the reduced models to the original. \end{enumerate}
+\item {\it Model selection}: To ensure that the reduced models produce outputs within physiological ranges, we perform model selection both quantitatively and qualitatively.
+Quantitatively, we analyze goodness of fit by calculating relative AICc and BIC values.
+Qualitatively, we assume the original model is the true signal and analyze the predicted neural tones of the reduced models. \end{enumerate}